Vegan & Vegetarism in children.

-Iron supplements can cause constipation, but Floradix is a good vegan iron supplement in liquid form that has little reported side effects.
-You can get in UAE from Holland & Barrett and many other health shops.
+Iron supplements can cause constipation, but Floradix is a good vegan iron supplement with vitamins Bs in liquid form that has little reported side effects like constipation

 Vitamin B12: A necessary water-soluble vitamin needed by every cell in the body, that is found in meats and yeast extracts.
 Deficiency can cause anemia and brain damage.
 Often a vitamin in fortified products such as cereals and grains (breads).
-A good general multivitamin would counteract any deficiency.
+A good general multivitamin would counteract any deficiency, or Floradix.